deathworlders/online/content/books/deathworlders/chapter-00-kevin-jenkins-experience.md

 "Purveyor Jenkins?"
 I asked.

-"Back on Earth I owned a recreational establishment." the human said, sipping his glass of water.
+"Back on Earth I owned a recreational establishment," the human said, sipping his glass of water.
 I had noticed already that his water intake was surprisingly high considering his size, and made a note to ask him about it.

-"I assumed you were military."
-I told him.
+"I assumed you were military," I told him.
 He chuckled.

 "Nope."

 "But you were fearless when those Hunters were shooting you!"
 I exclaimed.
 He did that complicated joint-lift with his forelimbs again---a *'shrug.'*

 "How's your arm?" he asked, changing the subject.